OSCE: General Information

 Timing

-The Patient Care OSCE is held in the mornings in May/June of the Patient Care phase following completion of the required clerkships.
+The Patient Care OSCE is held in the mornings in May/June of the Patient Care Phase following completion of the required clerkships.
 Information about registration for exam dates will be sent to the class email list prior to the exam.

 Travel